 We envision a world in which social, ethical, and policy considerations are actively woven into the teaching, research and implementation of computing.David Kaiser and Julie Shah, Associate Deans of Social and Ethical Responsibilities of Computing

-- Public forums: SERC will sponsor public forums and accessible online materials related to data, computing, and society, drawing on insights from scholars, practitioners, and civic groups.
+- Public forums: SERC sponsors public forums and accessible online materials related to computing, data, and society, drawing on insights from scholars, practitioners, and civic groups.

-- Legal, Ethical and Equity Committee for MIT Campus Planning: SERC Associate Deans Julie Shah and David Kaiser, together with MIT Vice President and General Counsel Mark DiVincenzo, are chairing a committee focused on legal, ethical, and equity aspects related to campus planning and operations amid the Covid-19 pandemic.
+- Legal, Ethical, and Equity Committee for MIT Campus Planning: SERC Associate Deans Julie Shah and David Kaiser, together with MIT Vice President and General Counsel Mark DiVincenzo, chair a committee focused on legal, ethical, and equity aspects related to campus planning and operations.

 SERC Boards and Action Groups